 The P.E.
 Grant allocation for 2016/17 was £9,614.

 £7,500 was spent on Specialist Sports Coaching (from Woodkirk Academy), £1,000 on Leeds Active Schools Service Level Agreement.
-The balance will be spent on P.E. equipment to support continued teaching and additional projects after coaching ends.
+Some of the balance was spent on P.E. equipment to support continued teaching and additional projects after coaching ended.

 The continued impact of specialist sports coaching remains of high quality.
 Children report that they enjoy lessons and they learn new things as they are taught by a High School coach.
 Our staff have become confident and are able to deliver good quality lessons in the absence of the coach, due to their time observing High School coaches delivering lesson for the past two years.
 We remain involved with Leeds Active Schools and often compete against other schools in inter-school events, widening the competitive opportunities for our children.
 Our work is extending to additional support and training for lunch staff.